Genealogy Records of Bill Muster (1926-1989)|

 Muster-Moldenhauer and Miller Genealogy

 John Muster's first son, William, married Emma Moldenhauer in 1925.
 William died within a few months, and Emma gave birth to their son, Bill Muster (our father), in 1926.
 Emma's first husband was Mr. Miller, and their son was Edward Miller, our Uncle Ed.
 Our father and Uncle Ed remained friends for life.
 I still stay in contact with Ed's family.

-Census Records for the Muster and Mouldenhauer Families
+Census Records and Other Documents for the Muster and Mouldenhauer Families

 These records show the merging of the Muster and Mouldenhauer families, when John and Barbara's oldest son, William, married Emma Mouldenhauer Miller in 1925.